cli99/hugo-cli99/content/home/experience.md

 ## Teaching

-I have been a teaching assistant for ECE408/CS483: Heterogeneous Parallel Programming at University of Illinois at Urbana-Champaign.
+Fall 2017 - Teaching Assistant for ECE408/CS483: Heterogeneous Parallel Programming at University of Illinois at Urbana-Champaign.